anilkumarbp/developing-with-ringcentral/docs/data_archival_integration_use_cases.md

 ### Retrieving a call recording as and when it is created:

-1.Create extension map: direct_number to extension_info by downloading all extensions with possible phone-number endpoint(?) and create direct_number lookup for the to.phoneNumber or from.phoneNumber.
+1. Create extension map: direct_number to extension_info by downloading all extensions with possible phone-number endpoint(?) and create direct_number lookup for the to.phoneNumber or from.phoneNumber.
-2.Call call-log API, for each calllog.record:
+2. Call call-log API, for each calllog.record:
-3.Where direction=Inbound, classify using calllog.record.to.phoneNumber
+3. Where direction=Inbound, classify using calllog.record.to.phoneNumber
-4.Where direction=Outbound, classify using calllog.record.from.phoneNumber
+4. Where direction=Outbound, classify using calllog.record.from.phoneNumber
-5.Use x.phoneNumber to look up extension to get derive store_name for folder name 6.Use calllog.record.startTime.YYYY-MM-DD as date_called folder name
+5. Use x.phoneNumber to look up extension to get derive store_name for folder name
+6. Use calllog.record.startTime.YYYY-MM-DD as date_called folder name
-7.Filename = calllog.record.startTime + ‘_’ + recordingId + ‘.mp3’ or ‘.wav’ based Content-Type headerlrc
+7. Filename = calllog.record.startTime + ‘_’ + recordingId + ‘.mp3’ or ‘.wav’ based Content-Type headerlrc

 ### Retrieving call recordings at the end of a business day:

-1.Retrieving the Call Logs specifying the `dateFrom` and `dateTo` be on a 24hr interval.
+1. Retrieving the Call Logs specifying the `dateFrom` and `dateTo` be on a 24hr interval.
-2.Setting the appropriate offset with UTC, as the Call-Logs returned from API are in the UTC TimeStamp.
+2. Setting the appropriate offset with UTC, as the Call-Logs returned from API are in the UTC TimeStamp.
-3.Filtering the call-logs to contain only Call Recordings.
+3. Filtering the call-logs to contain only Call Recordings.
-4.Download the call recordings and make sure the API Rate limits are not throttled.
+4. Download the call recordings and make sure the API Rate limits are not throttled.

 ## Persistent Storage Solutions